spiffe/spiffe.io/content/spiffe/casestudies/_index.md

 ---
-title: SPIFFE and SPIRE Implementation Examples
+title: Examples
-short: SPIFFE and SPIRE Implementation Examples
-description: How SPIFFE is being used
+description: Real world examples of how SPIFFE and SPIRE are being used
 weight: 20
 ---

-## SPIFFE and SPIRE Implementation Examples

 The following presentations, podcasts, and blog posts demonstrate how people have used SPIFFE and SPIRE to address complex software infrastructure challenges.

-### Presentations
+# Presentations

 Most of these presentations link to YouTube videos.
 Some of these links start at a certain point in a video that contains multiple presentations.